Supporting Our Neighbors

 Wenatchee Valley YMCA has a donor-centered gift program focused on attracting individual, foundation, and corporate gifts to the association.

 The Y is committed to a best practice, year-round approach to annual community support.
 Once a year, the Y reaches out to our staff, volunteers, members, and community partners to help fund our mission.
 Each year the Y addresses ever changing community needs; thus raising charitable dollars makes timely, community specific mission impact possible.

-In 2017 to date, more than $200,000 in Youth Scholarships were awarded for programs and memberships.
+In 2017, more than $189,000 in Youth Scholarships were awarded for programs and memberships.
 These scholarships were made possible through the generosity of more than 500 individuals and businesses.
-In 2017, YMCA Volunteers raised more than $185,000 to keep up with the Y’s growing scholarship commitment.
+YMCA Volunteers raised more than $185,000 to keep up with the Y’s growing scholarship commitment.
 100% of each contribution will be used for Youth Scholarships.